pascalpp/eslint-plugin-pascalpp/docs/rules/wrap-function-props.md

-# ESLint rule to wrap function declarations that exceed a max length (function-props-max-len)
+# Wrap function declarations with destructured props that exceed a max length (wrap-function-props)

 When defining React components with a destructured props object as the sole argument, adding props can exceed a desired maximum line length.
 This rule reformats such function declarations to put each prop on its own line.